J-S-Harris/GraphEasy.JavaFXProject/README.md

 The user can click and drag on the canvas to pan around.
 The program will automatically recalculate and redraw the axes, the background, and all curves.

+By pressing "Save Screenshot", the user can save the canvas as a PNG to their computer.

 Hovering over any element on the left will display a tooltip to explain what things do and what can be done.

 ![My Image](data-display-demo/src/main/resources/gitHubImage.png)